 This ritual can affect additional crafted items.
 Every additional item increases the magnitude by 2.
 Additional items must be present throughout.

 The eternals of The Thrice-cursed Court are known to despise things which are beautiful, strong or untainted.
-The most bitter and jealous of that twisted trio is the Hag Queen, and it is her name that is most commonly invoked with this ritual.
+The most bitter and jealous of that twisted trio is the Hag Queen, but while it is her name that is most commonly invoked with this ritual, all three members of the Court participate equally in the ritual.
 Concerns have been expressed that this ritual in some way feeds to the power of these Winter eternals, but it seems that the court simply revels in the destruction of things that others have spent care and effort fashioning, feasting on the magic and the beauty of the item as a mortal might feast on the meat of an animal.

-It is difficult to predict the amount of blood - and thus effective crystal mana - that will be recouped from this spell.
-It is clear that the more ingots or measures of special Materials have gone into the item, the more mana is gained, The remaining power of the item is also a significant element - the more months of power left in the item, the better the return of mana.
+It is difficult to predict the amount of blood that will be recouped from this spell.
+It is clear that the more ingots or measures of special materials have gone into the item, the more mana is gained, The remaining power of the item is also a significant element - the more months of power left in the item, the better the return of mana.
 The vials of blood appear to retain their properties until they are consumed.

 A little over a century ago the Freeborn scholar Serval i Riqueza of the Unfettered Mind received the support of the Imperial Conclave to pursue experiments with this ritual to see if he could work out how highly the Thrice-cursed valued the items they were sent.
 In his presentation a year later, he unveiled an rough equation that he said gave a broad idea of how much blood would be recovered.
 He cautioned that the equation was not precise, and that he had received a few anomalous results.
 He asked for more crystal mana to continue his experiments, and some money with which to buy enchanted items; he was turned down at that time, and no further official research has taken place.
 Serval himself disappeared shortly after, apparently while seeking an audience with the Thrice-cursed to inquire more directly about this ritual.